Gaza Strip: 2018–2019: Great March of Return

-In 2018–2019, a series of protests, also known as the Great March of Return, were held each Friday in the Gaza Strip near the Israel–Gaza barrier from 30 March 2018 until 27 December 2019, during which a total of 223 Palestinians were killed by Israeli forces.
+From 30 March 2018 to 27 December 2019, a series of protests, also known as the Great March of Return, were held each Friday in the Gaza Strip near the Israel–Gaza barrier, during which a total of 223 Palestinians were killed by Israeli forces.
 The demonstrators demanded that the Palestinian refugees must be allowed to return to lands they were displaced from in what is now Israel.
 They protested against Israel's land, air and sea blockade of the Gaza Strip and the United States recognition of Jerusalem as capital of Israel.

 Most of the demonstrators demonstrated peacefully far from the border fence.
 Peter Cammack, a fellow with the Middle East Program at the Carnegie Endowment for International Peace, argued that the march indicated a new trend in Palestinian society and Hamas, with a shift away from violence towards non-violent forms of protest.
 Some demonstrators were setting tires on fire and launching Molotov cocktails and rocks toward the troops on the opposite side of the border.
 Israeli officials said the demonstrations were used by Hamas as cover for launching attacks against Israel.